 Palliative care is an extra layer of relief from the symptoms, pain and stress of a serious illness.
-It focuses on improve quality of life for patients and their families.
+It focuses on improving quality of life for patients and their families.
 The palliative team communicates with your doctor and caregivers to match support with your medical, practical and spiritual needs.

 Starting palliative care service—at home or in-facility—does not signal you are giving up hope for recovery.
 Support can begin at any stage of an illness, with patients moving in and out of care as needed.